-Route Productivity is based on current ridership information and performance measures.
-Ridership information that is reported on a tri-annual basis, concurrent with each mark-up period will be used to calculate productivity by route for Weekday, Saturday and Sunday service.
 Route productivity standards dictate the minimum productivity a route must maintain.
-The standards for evaluating portions of routes are intended for use in identifying needed service improvements, for making modifications to specific portions of existing routes, or for identifying low productivity segments of routes.
-These standards could be used in situations such as isolating low productivity portions of otherwise productive routes or measuring options for bringing unproductive routes into compliance with the overall service standards.
+The standards for evaluating portions of routes are intended for use in identifying routes and/or route segments needing service improvements.
+Together, these performance measures will be used to identify and bring unproductive routes into compliance with the overall service standards.
 These standards may also be used to evaluate proposals for new route extensions or deviations on existing routes.